wimjan123/cuda11.7-gptj-training/doc/dev.md

       # base_image: ppc64le/ubuntu:18.04
       exclude_repos:
         - nvcr.io
+    arm64:
+      components:
+        <<: *cuda11_0_components
+        # cudnn8 is unset because it does not exist for arm64
+        # It is still set, but we empty it because yaml doesn't give a better way to do this.
+The
+        # templates will check the value.
+        cudnn8:
 ```

 A pipeline definition will allow the creation of container image scripts and gitlab pipelines to build, test, scan, and ship CUDA images for all supported platforms and architectures.